 On the basis of SMFG's Groupwide basic policies for risk management, SMBC's Board of Directors authorizes important matters relating to the management of market and liquidity risks, such as basic policies and risk limits, which are decided by the Management Committee.
-Additionally, the SMBC's Corporate Risk Management Department, which is independent of business units that directly handle market transactions, manages market and liquidity risks in an integrated manner.
-The department not only monitors the current risk situations, but also reports regularly to the Management Committee and the Board of Directors.
-Furthermore, SMBC's ALM Committee meets on a monthly basis to examine reports on the state of observance of the bank's limits on market and liquidity risks, and to review and discuss the SMBC's ALM policies.
+Additionally, at SMBC, the Corporate Risk Management Department, which is the planning department of the Risk Management Unit, an independent of the business units that directly handle market transactions, manages market and liquidity risks in an integrated manner.
+The Corporate Risk Management Department not only monitors the current risk situations, but also reports regularly to the Management Committee and the Board of Directors.
+Furthermore, SMBC's ALM Committee meets on a monthly basis to examine reports on the state of observance of SMBC's limits on market and liquidity risks, and to review and discuss the SMBC's ALM operation.

 To prevent unforeseen processing errors as well as fraudulent transactions, it is important to establish a system of checks on the business units (front office).
-At SMBC, both the processing departments (back office) and the administrative departments
+At SMBC, both the processing departments (back office) and the administrative departments (middle office) conduct the checks.
+In addition, the Internal Audit Unit of SMBC periodically performs comprehensive internal audits to verify that the risk management framework is functioning properly.